 Serving in the adult choir

 The adult choir serves in the traditional service at 9:00 a.m. on Sundays.
-There are also needs for solo vocalists and ensembles from time to time.
-Contact Vanessa Thomas for more information.
+There are plenty of opportunities to sing, and we are always looking for choir members of any skill-level who love to sing.

 Serving on the media teams